ToniaTung/toniatung.github.io/_portfolio/vacuum-robot.md

 ## Project Context

-This project was conducted as a **mechatronics system design and robotics integration project**, with the goal of developing a fully autonomous mobile vacuum robot capable of real-world navigation and debris collection.
+This project was conducted as a **course-based mechatronics system design project** focusing on autonomous navigation and embedded control for mobile robotic platforms.

-**Project Type:** Course-based mechatronics and robotics system design
+**Project Type:** Mechatronics system design & robotics
-**Application Domain:** Autonomous mobile robotics
+**Application Domain:** Autonomous mobile robots
-**Engineering Focus:** Mechanical design, embedded control, sensing, and system integration
+**Problem Focus:** Embedded control, sensing integration, and closed-loop navigation

-The project emphasized **end-to-end system development**, from mechanical design and airflow optimization to embedded control, sensing, and autonomous behavior without predefined trajectories.
+This page documents the **components I personally designed and implemented** within the overall system.

 ## My Role and Contributions

-I was responsible for the **overall system design and integration**, covering mechanical, electrical, and software components.
+I was responsible for key aspects of the **embedded systems, hardware integration, and vision-based perception** of the autonomous vacuum robot.

 My contributions include:

-- Designing the complete mechanical structure, vacuum module, and chassis
+- Designing the **robot control circuitry**, including power distribution and motor interface considerations
-- Implementing embedded motor control and PID-based navigation algorithms
+- Co-configuring the **Raspberry Pi environment**, including system setup and integration with peripheral sensors
+- Participating in **robot chassis assembly and hardware integration**, ensuring reliable mounting, wiring, and component accessibility
-- Integrating ultrasonic sensing and vision-based perception
+- Developing and optimizing **vision-based image recognition algorithms** for real-time perception tasks
-- Managing inter-processor communication between Arduino and Raspberry Pi
-- Performing system-level tuning, testing, and failure analysis
+- Supporting system-level debugging across hardware, embedded software, and perception modules
-- Leading system integration and final autonomous deployment

-This project reflects hands-on experience in **robotics system engineering**, where mechanical design, control, sensing, and computation must function cohesively.
+My work focused on ensuring **reliable interaction between sensing, computation, and physical hardware** within the autonomous system.

+---

 ## System Overview

-The autonomous vacuum robot consists of multiple tightly coupled subsystems:

-- Embedded motor control and navigation
-- Ultrasonic-based obstacle avoidance and wall-following
-- Vision-based color detection
-- Custom-designed vacuum and debris collection module

-The system operates fully autonomously, relying on onboard sensing and control without external localization or predefined paths.

-## Embedded Control and Navigation

-### Motor Control and PID Regulation

-- Implemented Arduino-based motor control using DC motors and an H-bridge driver
-- Designed PID controllers for wall-following navigation
-- Defined distance and orientation error metrics using dual ultrasonic sensors
-- Tuned control gains to achieve stable motion and reduce oscillations
-- Applied wheel speed limits to prevent instability during tight maneuvers

-This control strategy enabled smooth navigation while maintaining consistent wall-following behavior.

-## Sensing and Perception

-### Ultrasonic Sensing

-- Integrated ultrasonic sensors for real-time distance measurement
-- Used sensor logic to support obstacle avoidance and wall-following
-- Addressed noisy measurements through filtering and control constraints

-### Vision-Based Detection

-- Developed a Raspberry Pi pipeline for real-time color detection
-- Used vision cues to support navigation and task-specific behaviors
-- Designed communication protocols between Raspberry Pi and Arduino

-## Mechanical Design and Fabrication

-- Designed vacuum fan, intake geometry, and dust container from scratch
-- Optimized airflow performance using Autodesk CFD simulations
-- Redesigned chassis for improved stability, wiring organization, and accessibility
-- Fabricated structural and vacuum components using 3D printing
-- Integrated mechanical design constraints with electrical and sensing layouts

-The mechanical subsystem was designed to support both **functional vacuum performance** and **robust system integration**.

-## System Integration and Reliability

-- Coordinated sensing, control, and actuation across heterogeneous hardware
-- Identified and mitigated communication overload between processors
-- Designed fault-handling strategies to improve runtime stability
-- Performed iterative debugging and system-level testing

-This phase highlighted the challenges of **real-world robotics integration**, where performance is constrained by hardware reliability and communication limits.

-## Results and Demonstration

-- Successfully demonstrated fully autonomous navigation in the final competition
-- Achieved reliable debris collection and wall-following behavior
-- Only team to deploy a completely autonomous control strategy
-- Completed the task without predefined trajectories or external control

-## Lessons Learned and Impact

-This project reinforced key principles in robotics and mechatronics engineering:

-- Effective robotics systems require tight coordination between mechanics, control, sensing, and computation
-- System-level reliability is often the limiting factor, not individual algorithm performance
-- Early integration and iterative testing are critical for autonomous systems

-The project demonstrates my ability to **design, implement, and debug complex mechatronic systems** in realistic engineering settings.
+The autonomous vacuum robot consists of an embedded control architecture that integrates sensing, computation, and actuation for autonomous navigation.

+The system includes:

+- Embedded motor control with closed-loop feedback
+- Sensor-based distance measurement for obstacle avoidance
+- Vision-assisted perception using Raspberry Pi
+- Inter-processor communication for coordinated decision-making

+---

+## Control and Embedded Implementation

+### PID-Based Navigation Control

+I implemented a **PID control strategy** to regulate robot motion during wall-following and obstacle-avoidance behaviors.

+Key aspects include:

+- Defining distance and orientation error metrics using ultrasonic sensor feedback
+- Tuning proportional, integral, and derivative gains to ensure stable motion
+- Limiting motor speed to prevent control-induced oscillations
+- Achieving consistent navigation without predefined trajectories

+---

+## Embedded Vision and System Integration

+To support perception-driven behaviors, I contributed to the development and optimization of the embedded vision pipeline.

+My work includes:

+- Implementing image recognition algorithms for color-based detection
+- Optimizing perception performance for real-time execution on Raspberry Pi
+- Configuring the embedded software environment for stable operation
+- Assisting with integration between vision outputs and control logic

+These components enabled perception-informed decision-making within the autonomous navigation system.

+---

+## Outcomes and Impact

+My contributions enabled:

+- Stable autonomous wall-following behavior using embedded PID control
+- Reliable integration between sensing, computation, and actuation
+- Successful demonstration of a fully autonomous control strategy
+- Identification of system-level limitations related to hardware reliability and inter-processor communication

+This project strengthened my experience in **robot control systems, embedded software development, and system integration**.

+---

 ## Skills and Tools Used

-Arduino, Raspberry Pi, Embedded systems, Motor control, PID control, Ultrasonic sensing, Vision pipelines, CAD, Autodesk CFD, 3D printing, Robotics system integration
+- Arduino IDE
+- Raspberry Pi
+- PID control
+- Embedded systems programming
+- Sensor integration
+- Inter-processor communication
+- System-level debugging and testing